-The Shakespeare Birthplace Trust passionately believes that Shakespeare is not only for all time, but for everyone, and that having a great first experience of Shakespeare should be a child’s birthright.
-This is why we launched and promoted Shakespeare Week.
+The Shakespeare Birthplace Trust passionately believes that Shakespeare is not only for all time, but for everyone, and that having a great first experience of Shakespeare should be something every child experiences.
+That’s where Shakespeare Week comes in.

-William Shakespeare is the world’s most famous playwright, a household name whose works have been translated into over 80 languages.
-Shakespeare is a named author on the curriculum in 65% of countries, studied by around half of the world’s schoolchildren (at least 64 million) every year.
-He has been hailed as Britain’s greatest cultural export, and the foremost reason why people are proud to be British.
-Yet many British children encounter Shakespeare only in teens as a mandatory subject studied for exams.
+Shakespeare is a named author on the curriculum in 65% of countries, studied by around half of the world’s schoolchildren every year.
+He has been hailed as the UK’s greatest cultural export, and the foremost reason why people are proud to be British.
+Yet many British children encounter Shakespeare only in their teens as a mandatory subject studied for exams.
 Many grow up to regard Shakespeare as difficult, and not for them, and in turn are very unlikely to introduce their own youngsters to his creative influence.
 This is why Shakespeare Week is so important because it opens the door to Shakespeare and ensures that children have a great first encounter with one of the world’s most famous playwrights.

 What does Shakespeare Week do for children?